GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 HeiGIT has developed a a QGIS Risk Assessment Plugin in order to simplify this process and safe time.
 You can find more information about the risk methodology and the usage of the plugin [here](https://giscience.github.io/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.html#risk-assessment-qgis-plugin).

+In order to try out the plugin and see the result, use the provided input data in your folder: "Modul_5_Ex1_Part_2\Input data\QGIS Plugin Risk Assessment\input"